thegreatsachin/image-recognition-system/README.md

 ## 🙋‍♂️ About:

-I built this project as part of my internship to learn about integrating AI with full-stack development.
+I built this project as part of my internship to learn about Python development.
 Feel free to fork, contribute, or give feedback!